 The wet cut can be credited to Vidal Sassoon, who pioneered the defining 'wash-and-wear' look of the Sixties.
 Wetting hair prior to cutting suited the sharp bob of the decade, popularised by Mia Farrow, however today it is outdated and often hinders a good hairstyle.

 I learn this while sat in the chair at Michael Van Clarke in Marylebone.
 After honing his skills under legendary hair stylist Leonard Lewis, Clarke opened his eponymous salon in 1988 at a time when “nobody wanted to be in Marylebone.”
 He has watched the area transform into one of London’s most prosperous postcodes.

 “Simplistic wet-cutting assumes all hair is the same and one of four bog-standard looks will do.
 It is why most people struggle with their hair,” explains Clarke.
 “Dry cutting works with the hair’s natural movement and texture around each unique face shape.”
-The result is a low maintenance, personalised style, precision-cut to perfection.

 The Diamond Dry Cut™ will change your life.
 Sound dramatic?
 Try it yourself and see.